oktadev/auth0-spring-boot-passkeys-demo/Readme.md

-# Passkeys with Spring Boot and Auth0
+# Passkeys with Spring Boot and Auth0 by Okta

 This is a bare-bones Spring Boot web application configured to use the [Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot) which auto-configures OIDC authentication with Spring Security.

-Auth0 is used as the IdP to demonstrate the passkeys feature for passwordless login.
+Auth0 by Okta is used as the IdP to demonstrate the passkeys feature for passwordless login.

 ## Why use passkeys?